 Book museum admission tickets

 Wonderlab requires a separate ticket which you can also book online:

 If you are unable to book online, you can call our booking team on 0800 047 8124 to book your tickets.

-Tickets are available from Wednesday 19 August until Sunday 6 September.
+Tickets are currently available until Sunday 10 January 2021.
 After that, you will be able to book at least two weeks in advance of your visit date.

 You will receive your tickets by email which you will need to bring with along with you, either on a mobile device or as a print-out.
 As part of our commitment to sustainability we are asking that you avoid printing tickets where possible.